Patricia Scanlon: Career

 Scanlon worked as a software engineer at Accuris, a Dublin tech firm, with short stints in both Holland and Australia.
 After completing her PhD, she worked at Bell Labs in Dublin on projects in immersive communications, e-health and acoustic signalling.

 Scanlon founded SoapBox Labs in 2013, after noting that most speech recognition technology was built for adults and didn't work as well for kids who have higher pitched voices and different speech patterns and who don't tend to modify their speech when interacting with AI.
-She received backing from Enterprise Ireland and worked out of Trinity College Dublin's incubation centre from 2014 until 2016.
+She received backing from Enterprise Ireland and Astia Angels members and worked out of Trinity College Dublin's incubation centre from 2014 until 2016.
 SoapBox used thousands of hours of audio of children aged 2-12 from 192 countries in real-world noisy environments to create its own dataset.
 By 2021, the company had raised over $US12 million in funding, including a 1,5 million euro grant by EU SME in 2017.
 The technology has been used in a range of toy and education apps.
 In 2018 the technology was available in Mandarin, Spanish and Portuguese and later in 2019 in French, German and Italian.

 In May 2021, Scanlon stepped down as CEO of SoapBox, becoming executive chair while Martyn Farrows, the company's former COO, became CEO.

 Scanlon has spoken at conferences including Inspirefest in 2017, SXSW EDU in 2021, and the Women in Tech Global Conference in 2022.
 In 2019, she gave a TEDx talk at the University of Limerick on "How Technology Transforms a Child’s Reading Journey".

 In 2022, Scanlon was appointed as the first Artificial Intelligence Ambassador by the Irish Government.
 Scanlon's appointment was announced by Minister of State Robert Troy after an open expression of interest call and assessment process.
 Scanlon's role is to lead a national conversation about the place, benefits, and risks of AI, working with the Department of Enterprise, Trade and Employment.
 Troy said he hoped Ireland could become "a leader in advocating for and adopting an ethical approach to AI, that puts humans first."